fluencelabs/trust-graph/README.md

 So peerA is trusted by peerB if there is a path between them in the instance of TrustGraph.
 The selection of certificates is subjective and defined by a node owner by choice of roots and maximum chain lengths.
 For now, there are no default metrics for a general case.

 **Revocation** is a cryptographic relation representing that a peer A considers a peer C malicious or unreliable.
 For example, all chains containing paths from A to C will not be treated as valid.
-So if A trusts a peer B and B trusts C, a peer A has no trust to C transitively, it would have otherwise.
+So if A trusts a peer B, and B trusts C, a peer A has no trust to C transitively, it would have otherwise.

 ![image](images/revocation.png)